alisadeghiaghili/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course by Johns Hopkins University Project

 This repository is a **Seyed Ali Sadeghi Aghili**'s submission for Getting and Cleaning Data course project.
 It has the instructions on how to run analysis on Human Activity recognition dataset.

+*__Notice__: __In some parts of this project other functions like bind_rows, bind_cols and rename could be used instead of rbidn, cbind and gsub.
+But as the matter of Peer assesment I used simple functions.__*

 ## Dataset
 Human Activity Recognition Using Smartphones